* This is the Consumer Version. *

 Cancers spread to the liver because the liver filters most of the blood from the rest of the body, and when cancer cells break away from a primary cancer, they often enter and travel through the bloodstream.
 Sometimes the discovery of metastatic liver cancer is the first indication that a person has cancer.

 Often, the first symptoms are vague.
 They include weight loss, poor appetite, and sometimes fever.
 Typically, the liver is enlarged and hard.
 It may feel tender and often lumpy.
 Occasionally, the spleen is enlarged, especially if the cancer originated in the pancreas.
 At first, unless the cancer is blocking the bile ducts, the person has mild or no jaundice (a yellowish discoloration of the skin and the whites of the eyes).
-Later, the abdomen may become swollen (distended) with fluid (a condition called ascites—see Ascites).
+Later, the abdomen may become swollen (distended) with fluid (a condition called ascites—see page Ascites).

 In the weeks before death, jaundice progressively worsens.
 People may become confused and drowsy as toxins accumulate in the brain because the liver is too damaged to remove them from the blood.
-This condition is called hepatic encephalopathy (see Hepatic Encephalopathy).
+This condition is called hepatic encephalopathy (see page Hepatic Encephalopathy).

 Doctors may suspect metastatic liver cancer in people who lose weight and have an enlarged liver or who have a cancer that tends to spread to the liver.
 However, doctors often have difficulty diagnosing the cancer until it is advanced.